Chess-Spyder/pgn4people-poc/README.md

 ## Why is it important/helpful to promote the chosen alternative to be the new (temporary) main line?
 The temporary (and reversible and/or supersedable) promotion of the chosen alternative serves two important purposes:
 1. This feature is precisely what gives __pgn4people__ the important characteristic of scaling essentially perfectly with increased levels of nesting.
 Without this temporary promotion of the chosen alternative, each deviation from the original main line would result in an incrementally higher level of nesting of variations and therefore of visual complexity and a reduction in ease of use.
 2. This feature makes it much easier for a user, when she’s reached a position after multiple deviations from the original main line, to determine what sequence of moves led her to that position.
 She can simply look at the moves in the two White/Black mainline moves columns, because those reflect the moves that got her where she is now.
-Moreover, otherwise she can traverse the tree backward but there’s no easy way to go forward again along that same path: At every node that requires a choice other than the mainline move, she would once again have to replicate the choice she made before.
-This also makes it easy for the user to replicate that sequence.
-Because that sequence is the main line, using the right arrow (▶️) and left arrow (◀️) keys allows her to traverse forward and backward along that sequence.
+In contrast, in a traditional interface, she can traverse the tree backward but there’s no easy way to go forward again along that same path: At every node that requires a choice other than the mainline move, she would once again have to recall and then replicate the choice she made before.
+The __pgn4people__ approach  makes it easy for the user to replicate that sequence.
+Because that sequence is the main line, using the up arrow (⬆️) and down arrow (⬇️) keys allows her to traverse forward and backward along that sequence.

 ## What about text comments (annotations)?
 Aren’t they just as much a usability disaster as deeply nested variations?
 But __pgn4people__ doesn’t even consider them?!
 Annotations in the form of text comments *are* a usability disaster when they are displayed inline with the PGN, as done by almost all traditional interfaces.
 Like variations and subvariations, text annotations are interruptions between moves that in a chess sense should be adjacent.
 The longer the comment is, the greater the problem this is.